szeleeteo/szeleeteo.github.io/content/posts/how-i-learned-python-asyncio-while-making-coffee.md

 Delving into the intricate definition is futile and meaningless, at least for now.

-The whole point of asyncio is to execute tasks concurrently, e.g. by using `asyncio.gather`.
+The whole point of asyncio is to execute tasks concurrently; one of the most common ways is by using `asyncio.gather`.

 ```python
 # async_tasks.py